Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 What does this look like?

-Your partner can help with this as they can sometimes see better than you can, or you can try feeding in front of a mirror.
+Your partner can help with this as they can sometimes see better than you can.
 Whatever it looks like, it should feel comfortable.

 You may feel a pulling deep in the breast and, while this may feel strange at first, you’ll soon get used to the sensation.
 If it’s painful throughout the feed, seek support from your midwife, health visitor or peer supporters.